Peptides for Muscle Growth: Science, Safety, and Legal Alternatives

 - What's the documented contamination rate for research peptides?

-- How do you separate peptide effects from concurrent training/nutrition improvements?
+- How would you separate peptide effects from concurrent training/nutrition improvements?

 - What happens to gains when peptides are discontinued?